MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-releaseburndown.md

 * * *

-### Burndown with a snapshot every Friday
+### Burndown User Stories with a snapshot every Friday

-Using a weekly snapshot reduces the amount of data pulled into Power BI, and increases query performance.
+Using a weekly snapshot reduces the amount of data pulled into Power BI and increases query performance.

 #### [Power BI query](#tab/powerbi/)